Byron1z/configure-ad-B1z/README.md

  <img src="https://i.imgur.com/dgniaoK.png" height="100%" width="100%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-After creating the VM, set the domain controller’s NIC private IP address to static, meaning the private IP address won’t change.
+After creating the VM, set the domain controller’s NIC private IP address to "Static", meaning the private IP address won’t change.

+Here's trivia on Static IP Addresses,

+- Static IP addresses provide consistent network identification, which is crucial for servers, network devices, and services that need to be reliably accessible.

+- They simplify DNS management, as the IP address does not change, reducing the risk of connectivity issues.
+Static IPs are also essential for remote access, hosting websites, and running email servers, as they ensure that external devices can consistently connect to the correct address.

+-  However, they require manual configuration and management, which can be more time-consuming compared to dynamic IP addresses.

   Go to DC-1's Networking tab -> Network Settings -> ipconfig1(primary) -> ipconfig1 -> Edit IP configuartion